yuede/yuede.github.io/_pages/about.md

 Openings
 ======
-<strong>Dr. Ji is always looking for self-motivated Ph.D. students (fully funded) to work with Graph Lab on various cool projects in cybersecurity, high-performance computing, and graph AI.
-If you are interested, please drop me an email with your CV.
-According to CS ranking, UNT is ranked 61st among all the US universities in the area of high-performance computing.</strong>
+Dr. Ji is always looking for self-motivated Ph.D. students (fully funded) to work on various cool projects in cybersecurity, high-performance computing, and graph AI.
+If you are interested, please drop me an email with your CV. <strong>According to CS ranking, UNT is ranked 61st among all the US universities in the area of high-performance computing.</strong>

 News
 ======